-The Import Export Code (IEC) is a unique 10 digit registration code issued by Government. of India’s Directorate General of Foreign Trade (DGFT) (Ministry of Commerce and Industries).
+The Import Export Code or IEC Code is a unique 10 digit registration code issued by Government. of India’s Directorate General of Foreign Trade (DGFT) (Ministry of Commerce and Industries).
 The IEC number is a prerequisite for any import export business in India , as it makes it easy to track and manage shipments.
 This trade usually pertains to goods and services.
 There are, however, exceptions when the IEC Code is not required.

 Not only is the IEC number a compulsory requirement for export and import business entities, it also streamlines the management and tracking of shipments.
 You are required to quote your IEC Number while sending shipments.
-Your bank account, too, requires the IEC number for transferring funds.
+Your current account, too, requires the IEC number for transferring funds.
 Listed here are some of the important benefits of having an IEC Certificate.

 Any individual can apply for an IEC Code before the start of their export operations.

 An IEC Code, once issued by DGFT, is valid for a lifetime and does not have to be renewed by the IEC code holder.

 Having an IEC Code doesn’t require you to file any return and you need not inform the DGFT about the transactions made using the IEC Code.